-“All my brothers have my father’s voice,” says Haysbert, 58, who stars in the upcoming dark comedy The Details.
+“All my brothers have my father’s voice,” says Haysbert, who starred in the dark comedy, The Details.
 His acting experience in high school also helped hone his signature sound.
 “We had this 1,200-seat theater with a 50-foot stage and an orchestra pit, so I had to learn to project.”

 From there, Haysbert had to make his voice be heard physically & figuratively, so he began to train his voice.
 How does someone train their voice?
 Here’s a the top three key steps:

 1. Train your voice just like an athlete: Don’t overuse the voice, get plenty of rest, eat a balanced, healthy diet.
 Singers are like vocal gymnasts who traverse their artistic range with apparent ease and flexibility.
 Gymnasts are extremely disciplined people who spend hours perfecting their craft and are much more likely than the general public to sustain an injury.
 Professional singers carry some of these same risks and must maintain a disciplined practice schedule with intervals of rest and recovery to perform at an optimal level, regardless of genre.

 2. Let your voice shine.
 Attempting to imitate someone else’s voice or singing style can require you to sing or do things outside of your comfortable physiologic range or current vocal skill level.
 This could result in vocal injury.
 Find someone’s voice–or better yet, a few people’s voice–you may like and…